logansease/SeaseAssist/README.md

 - Blurred Background Helpers, to present a view over another and blur the background.
 - Keyboard Helpers to add an action tool bar and hide the keyboard on click
 - TextField subclasses for date and value inputs
+- A service to help send emails easily from anywhere
+- SO MUCH MORE!

 Enjoy!
 Please feel free to fork and contribute to this repo!